alttch/eva3/doc/sys_api.rst

 All modified items, their status, and configuration will be written to the disk.
-If **exec_before_save** command is defined in the controller's configuration file is called before saving and **exec_after_save** after (i.e. to switch the partition to write mode and back to read-only).
+If **exec_before_save** command is defined in the controller's configuration file, it's called before saving and **exec_after_save** after (i.e.  to switch the partition to write mode and back to read-only).

 Parameters: